rb1511/MACHINE-LEARNING/README.md

 ## <I>Supervised Learning Regression</I>

+#### <B>Linear Regression:-</B>
-Linear Regression: If a single independent variable is used to predict the value of a numerical dependent variable, then such a Linear Regression algorithm is called Simple Linear Regression.
+If a single independent variable is used to predict the value of a numerical dependent variable, then such a Linear Regression algorithm is called Simple Linear Regression.

 Logistic Regression: Logistic regression is a process of modeling the probability of a discrete outcome given an input variable.

 Polynomial Regression: Polynomial regression, like linear regression, uses the relationship between the variables x and y to find the best way to draw a line through the data points.